hashicorp/terraform/website/docs/provisioners/index.html.markdown

-If you are certain that provisioners are the best way to solve your problem after considering the advice in the sections above, you can add a `provisioner` block inside the `resource` block for your compute instance.
+If you are certain that provisioners are the best way to solve your problem after considering the advice in the sections above, you can add a `provisioner` block inside the `resource` block of a compute instance.

 ```hcl
 resource "aws_instance" "web" {